-We have audited the financial statements of Qingmei Group Holdings Limited ("the Company") and its subsidiaries (together "the Group") set out on pages 38 to 77, which comprise the consolidated statement of financial position of the Group and the statement of financial position of the Company as at 30 June 2013, and the consolidated statement of comprehensive income, the consolidated statement of changes in equity and the consolidated statement of cash flows of the Group and the statement of changes in equity of the Company for the year then ended, and a summary of significant accounting policies and other explanatory information.
+We have audited the consolidated financial statements of Qingmei Group Holdings Limited ("the Company") and its subsidiaries (together "the Group") set out on pages 35 to 72, which comprise the consolidated and company statements of financial position as at 30 June 2012, and the consolidated statement of comprehensive income, the consolidated and company statements of changes in equity and the consolidated statement of cash flows for the year then ended, and a summary of significant accounting policies and other explanatory information.

-Directors' Responsibility for the Financial Statements
+Directors' Responsibility for the Consolidated Financial Statements

-The directors of the Company are responsible for the preparation of financial statements that give a true and fair view in accordance with International Financial Reporting Standards, and for such internal control as the directors determine is necessary to enable the preparation of financial statements that are free from material misstatement, whether due to fraud or error.
+The directors of the Company are responsible for the preparation of consolidated financial statements that give a true and fair view in accordance with International Financial Reporting Standards, and for such internal control as directors determine is necessary to enable the preparation of consolidated financial statements that are free from material misstatement, whether due to fraud or error.

-Auditors' Responsibility
+Auditor's Responsibility